8 The soundboard

 Selection of the sound bars

-As explained in the chapter on acoustic principles the first function of the sound bars is to distribute the vibration of the bridge to different parts of the soundboard.
+As explained in chapter Acoustic principles the first function of the sound bars is to distribute the vibration of the bridge to different parts of the soundboard.
 This can be achieved in different ways, e.g. by a few sound bars or by many more flexible sound bars.
 The sound bars may consist out of one bar or may consist out several bars, which pass on the sound waves to each other.
 Now let's first discuss this last idea more in detail.
 From the discussion on the bridge remember that the wobbling, waggling movements of the bridge start the sound waves in the soundboard.
 It is possible to enhance the distribution of these waves with the aid of long sound bars that pass over and/or are connected to the bridge as e.g. in the case of the fan-wise design with 7 sound bars as commonly used by Torres.
 A second, different approach is to take the bridge as the starting point of the sound bar, using short, less flexible sound bars as e.g. in the Kasha-design.
 The design approach as described on this web site follows for a part the second approach.
 The reason for that choice is that the top plate should have the largest possible number of modes of oscillation and the idea of "mini soundboards" can be worked out more easily.
 Moreover the flexibility of the soundboard can be better adapted to the main wood resonances.

 The second function of the sound bars is to divide the soundboard into "mini soundboards" suited to resonate at different frequencies.
 That is less obvious than it sounds.
 Also a top, without any construction or sound bar gives room to all kind of small waves or higher partials, with the restriction that the boundaries will act as nodes for those waves.
 In that way, adding "sub boundaries" may improve the acoustic properties of the top but only if these sub boundaries lead to suitable mini soundboards and does not stiffen the top in a negative way or at the wrong place.